 Indiana Canine Assistance Network is hosting the 2019 ADI Conference in Noblesville, Indiana on September 8–11, 2019.

 Event Site: Embassy Suites and Convention Center, 13700 Conference Center Drive South, Noblesville, Indiana, USA (Indianapolis area)

 Conference Fee: $450/accredited members and candidate programs

 Room Rate: $154/night (includes cooked-to-order breakfast, and complimentary reception nightly) CONFERENCE HOTEL-EMBASSY SUITES IS SOLD OUT!
 See below for information on the Holiday Inn Express and Suites.

 For more information, see the Save the Date informational sheet.

-The tentative Conference Program Schedule is now available!
+The FINAL Conference Program Schedule is now available!

 Non-ADI Members may attend the conference as a guest of an ADI Accredited Member program.
 An email must be sent by the executive director of the ADI Accredited Member program to [email protected] authorizing the registration.
 The conference registration link to the guest will be sent upon approval.
 Repeat non-member guests must be approved by the ADI Board of Directors.
 Conference fee for non-members is $550/registration.